Arabic poetry

+Arabic poetry (الشعر العربي ash-shi‘r al-‘arabīyy) is one of the earliest forms of Arabic literature.
+Pre-Islamic Arabic poetry contains the bulk of the oldest poetic material in Arabic, but Old Arabic inscriptions reveal the art of poetry existed in Arabic writing in material as early as the 1st century BCE, with oral poetry likely being much older still.

 Arabic poetry is categorized into two main types, rhymed or measured, and prose, with the former greatly preceding the latter.
 The rhymed poetry falls within fifteen different meters collected and explained by al-Farahidi in The Science of ‘Arud.
 Al-Akhfash, a student of al-Farahidi, later added one more meter to make them sixteen.
 The meters of the rhythmical poetry are known in Arabic as "seas" (buḥūr).
 The measuring unit of seas is known as "taf‘īlah," and every sea contains a certain number of taf'ilas which the poet has to observe in every verse (bayt) of the poem.
 The measuring procedure of a poem is very rigorous.
 Sometimes adding or removing a consonant or a vowel can shift the bayt from one meter to another.
 Also, in rhymed poetry, every bayt has to end with the same rhyme (qāfiyah) throughout the poem.

-Al-Kʰalīl b. ˀAḫmad al-Farāhīdī (711 – 786 A. D.) was the first Arab scholar to subject the prosody of Arabic poetry to a detailed phonological study.
+Al-Khalīl ibn ʿAḥmad al-Farāhīdī (711–786 CE) was the first Arab scholar to subject the prosody of Arabic poetry to a detailed phonological study.
 He failed to produce a coherent, integrated theory which satisfies the requirements of generality, adequacy, and simplicity; instead, he merely listed and categorized the primary data, thus producing a meticulously detailed but incredibly complex formulation which very few indeed are able to master and utilize.

 Researchers and critics of Arabic poetry usually classify it in two categories: classical and modern poetry.
 Classical poetry was written before the Arabic renaissance (An-Nahḍah).
 Thus, all poetry that was written in the classical style is called "classical" or "traditional poetry" since it follows the traditional style and structure.
 It is also known as "vertical poetry" in reference to its vertical parallel structure of its two parts.
 Modern poetry, on the other hand, deviated from classical poetry in its content, style, structure, rhyme and topics.